EnVision: Instruments

+In March 2025, the company Xenics announced an agreement with DLR to provide short-wave infrared sensors for EnVision's VenSpec-M instrument, as well as for NASA's Venus mission VERITAS.

+VenSpec-H is being developed and built by a consortium of four companies (led by TRL Space) in Brno, Czechia, in collaboration with the Czech Academy of Sciences.
+The 2.6 million euro contract was awarded in July 2025.
+The instrument will carry a silhouette of Venus of Vestonice, an Upper Paleolithic ceramic Venus figurine discovered in 1925 in South Moravia and on display at the Moravian Museum in Brno.

 Radio Science Experiment

 Any orbiting spacecraft is sensitive to the local gravity field, plus the gravity field of the Sun and, to a minor extent, other planets.
 These gravitational perturbations generate spacecraft orbital velocity perturbations, from which the gravity field of a planet can be determined.
-EnVisions low-eccentricity, near-polar and relatively low altitude orbit offers the opportunity to obtain a high-resolution gravity field at each longitude and latitude of the Venusian globe.
+EnVision's low-eccentricity, near-polar, and relatively low altitude orbit offers the opportunity to obtain a high-resolution gravity field at each longitude and latitude of the Venusian globe.

 The analysis of the gravity field together with the topography gives insights on the lithospheric and crustal structure, allowing to better understand Venus's geological evolution.
 In the absence of seismic data, the measurements of the tidal deformation and proper motion of the planet provide the way to probe its deep internal structure (size and state of the core).
 The tidal deformation can be measured in the EnVision orbital velocity perturbations through the gravitational potential variations it generates (k2 tidal Love number).

 The co-Principal Investigators of EnVision Radio Science and Gravity experiment are Caroline Dumoulin, LPG, Université de Nantes, France, and Pascal Rosenblatt, LPG, Université de Nantes, France.